 We proudly serve the historic Jefferson Park, Paseo, Capital, and Mesta Park neighborhoods.

-Tom and Shawn are recently retired professors (Go Cowboys!
-Go Sooners!) in architecture and musical theatre, respectively.
-It’s good to know that years of bad academic coffee has not gone for naught.
+Shawn & Tom are recently retired professors (Go Cowboys!
+Go Sooners!) in Musical Theatre and Architecture, respectively.
+It’s good to know that years of bad academic coffee hasn't gone for naught...

 Tom hails from Rome, Georgia and specialized in historical renovations before receiving his PhD in Architecture at Berkeley.
 He began teaching at OSU in 2001.
 Shawn graduated from Oklahoma City University and then spent 20 years in New York City as both an actor and director.
 He joined the faculty of OU musical theatre in 2008.